Transportation and Infrastructure

-With the oldest county park system in the nation, Essex is home to 6,000 acres of parkland, reservations, and recreational facilities.
-I’ve worked with the Department of Parks and Recreation to address some of the concerns of park conservancy groups across the fifth district so that facilities and grounds are properly maintained.
+Essex County is home to the oldest county park system in the nation.
+It contains 6,000 acres of parkland, reservations, and recreational facilities.
+I’ve worked with the Department of Parks and Recreation and park conservancy groups across the fifth district to ensure that facilities and grounds are properly maintained.

-As freeholder, I introduced Essex County's idle-free policy, supported by the county Environmental Commission, which codified state laws at the county level, and which reinforce our ban on the unnecessary release of toxins into the air.
+As a commissioner, I introduced Essex County's idle-free policy, supported by the county Environmental Commission.
 Whether it's school zones, supermarkets, or playing fields, we all have a stake in keeping our air clean, and I'm proud to say that in Essex County, we are doing just that.